Tigr (military vehicle): Lis-PM

 The MZKT–233036 Lis-PM is a Belarusian-made version of the Tigr produced by the Minsk Wheel Tractor Plant (MZKT Volat) in cooperation with its Russian counterparts.

 The Lis-PM has a weight of up to 7.5 t and transports eight soldiers.
 The vehicle is armed with an NSVT Utyos 12.7 mm heavy machinegun (HMG).

 Shershen ATGM

 A variant with the twin-barreled Shershen ATGM.

 Chinese variants

-The Chinese-made Tigrs are equipped with Yuchai-made YC V6 300 diesel engines.
+The Chinese-made Tigrs are equipped with Yuchai-made YC V6 300 diesel engines, new headlights and radiators.